“From the Aesthetic to the Athletic”, from Bodybuilding to Olympic Weightlifting

 But all of that was about to change.

-Admittedly, in the early days I really didn’t know about what would work, but I had high hopes and knew that it was possible to change my body, and that I didn’t have to settle for where I was.
+Admittedly, in the early days I really didn’t know about what would work, but I had high hopes and knew that it was possible to change my body, which anyone can, and that I didn’t have to settle for where I was.

 Life Begins at Forty

-As by now, I had many years behind me of keeping in shape, I decided (with much encouragement from various people from the gym) to put my money where my mouth is and compete at the sport of body building.
-But It was a big difference to do Bodybuilding as a past time, when compared to actually competing.
+As by now, I had many years behind me of keeping in shape, I decided (with much encouragement from various people from my local gym, and an excellent mentor I knew from a Bodybuilding forum, from America, Mr Sean Toohey) to put my money where my mouth is and to actually compete at the sport of body building.
+Inevitably, It was a however a world of difference to involve yourself in bodybuilding as a past time / hobby, when compared to actually competing as a bodybuilder.
+But if anyone deserved a medal more than the competitive bodybuilders, it’s the wives who put up with it all.
+I thank my wife, Di Sorenson, for everything !

-The competition is accessed and scored on these factors, in descending order of importance.
+The competitions are accessed and scored on these factors, in descending order of importance.
 Condition, Proportion, symmetry and size.

-It takes time to bring these aspects together for each competition.
-Along with the skill of posing which also takes some mastery.
+It takes time to bring all of these aspects together for each competition, along with the skill of posing which also takes some mastery.

-Throughout my forties I entered five competitions from the years 2013 – 2019, and had won one of these shows.
+Overall, throughout my forties I entered five competitions from the years 2013 – 2019, and had won one of these shows (in 2014)

 2018, and my last body building show, where I placed second, Myself Pictured in the centre.
 The guy on the left won this show.
 There were seven of us in the class.